- This event has passed.

 Amplifying Black Narratives: Black Publishers and Bookstores

-Join the Friends of the Libraries for an online panel discussion featuring Mélina Mangal (Author and Librarian), Rekhet Si-Asar (In Black Ink), and Dionne Sims (Black Garnet Books).
-The panel moderator is Kate McCready of the University of Minnesota Libraries.
+Join the Friends of the Libraries for an online panel discussion featuring Mélina Mangal, Rekhet Si-Asar, Dionne Sims, and panel moderator Kate McCready.

 What: Amplifying Black Narratives: Black Publishers and Bookstores